 - in the array cable and export cable market in Asia and Europe, a significant growth is expected the coming years. - in Europe, due to the length and complexity of interconnector projects, only a handful of manufacturers can provide high standard high capacity cable solutions.
 Projects that do not source manufacturers, vessels and equipment at the right time can expect delays and increased costs; - cable storage locations need to be strategic in terms of reducing sailing time and improving accessibility whilst also being cost competitive, especially for long term storage plans; - the additional days sailing needed to access storage locations further from the project are unlikely to outweigh high rental costs for space and equipment; - cable manufacturing remains a competitive, niche market, with a select few being able to contend in the offshore wind sector.
 We have to look at cable manufactures as (potential) clients for our transport and storage services.

 8 CAPITALISATION AND INDEBTEDNESS

-This Section provides information about the Group's capitalisation and net financial indebtedness.
-The "Actual As of 30 June 2018" columns set out the Company's unaudited capitalisation and indebtedness as of 30 June 2018 on the basis of the last unaudited and published Interim Financial Statements.
-The "As Adjusted" columns set out the Company's unaudited capitalisation and indebtedness on an adjusted basis to show the estimated effect of:
+This Section provides information about the Group's capitalisation and net financial indebtedness on as of 30 June 2018 on the basis of the last unaudited and published Interim Financial Statements.